-Students first must complete a two-year program at College of DuPage before entry into a college of pharmacy.
+Acceptance to a pharmacy program is highly competitive.
+Students first must complete a two-year program at College of DuPage before applying for admission to a College of Pharmacy.
 The pharmacy programs require an additional three years of study leading to a bachelor's degree in pharmacy or four years resulting in a Pharm.D. degree.
 The total period of full-time academic work is five to six years.

 The Pre-Pharmacy program at College of DuPage concentrates on science and mathematics.
 Students considering this program should have a demonstrated aptitude for science and mathematics, because entry into colleges of pharmacy is competitive.

 - Pre-Pharmacy, A.S.
 Degree

 If you are considering this program as an area of study, consult with a faculty advisor in this field.